 Vaccines are Updated to Better Fight Circulating Viruses

-Researchers have identified three of the most potentially prevalent forms of the flu virus for late 2017 and early 2018.
+Researchers have identified four of the most potentially prevalent forms of the flu virus for late 2021 and early 2022.
 Most vaccines will offer protection against:

 Recommendations for Those With Egg Allergies